craft-concept/localhack/src/lib/Sift.md

 Unlike Flux, the `input` objects are not necessarily actions in the traditional form (`{ type: "AddTodo", todo: {...}}`).
-Instead, the `input` object is simply some data you'd like added to the system.
+Instead, the `input` object is simply some data you'd like to show to the system.
 The plugins inspect each input object to determine if their logic applies.
 Some plugins might simply decorate the `input` object with metadata and not touch the `state` at all.

 Let's look at the code.
 We depend on `immer`, our testing lib, and some local data-structure helpers.